 Blick Studio Acrylic Paints are well known for dependable quality, vibrant colors, and buttery oil paint-like textures at affordable prices.

-Blick Studio Acrylic paints dry to a permanent lightfast paint making them a great choice for any crafting poject..
+Blick Studio Acrylic paints dry to a permanent lightfast paint, making them an excellent choice for any crafting project.

 Best Artist Grade Acrylic Paints

 - Golden Heavy Body Artist Acrylic Paints and Sets